undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at University of North Georgia was 19:1: that means 19 students per one teacher.
-The total number of faculty teaching at the institution is 991.
-Out of that number, there were 482 men and 509 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of North Georgia.
+In 2025, this ratio at University of North Georgia was 19:1.
+That means that there were 19 times more students than teachers at this school.
+The faculty of this school consists of 991 members, according to the most recent data reported.
+Out of that number, there were 482 male and 509 female faculty members.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at University of North Georgia.

 Student Population Diversity Graph